colesheegs/colesheegs/README.md

 ## Hi there 👋
 #### I'm currently learning Data Analytics at Denison University.
-#### Talk to me or ask me about sports analytics or hockey statistics & analytics.
+#### Talk to me or ask me about sports analytics, hockey statistics & analytics, or any thing hockey.
 #### I love working on NHL and hockey performance analytics.

 <!--